uscwy/octane/README.txt

 The primary router waits on both tun interface and UDP port to receive packet from tun interface and secondary router.
-The primary router waits only on UDP port to receive message from primary router.
+The secondary router waits only on UDP port to receive message from primary router.

 Topology:
-                Tunnel                    UDP
+              IP Tunnel                   UDP
 tun interface <-------> primary router <--------> secondary router